Wondering how good is Meloxicam for dogs?

 - Dogs with bleeding disorders.

-Dogs that are dehydrated, on concomitant diuretic therapy, or those with existing renal, cardiovascular, and/or hepatic dysfunction are at a greater risk for experiencing adverse events.
+Dogs that are dehydrated, on concomitant diuretic therapy, or those with existing renal, cardiovascular, and/or hepatic dysfunction are at a greater risk of experiencing adverse events.

 Why Your Dog Should Not Eat Meloxicam?